tobiasbriones/blog/mathswe/eng/automation/platform/ops/text/text-ops-_-new-add-pr-command-2024-03-23/index.md

 # Text Ops: New Add PR Command (2024/03/23)

+In text operations automation, I added a new command given the need to scale the constant technical results from a lower-level development context in GitHub to project engineering in MSW Engineer.
+The command infers what happens from project PRs to allow the developer an efficient sync as a formal blog article to notify technical results.

 ## A New Major Project with MathSwe Text

 I'll work on a new project to allow users to create MathSwe webpage articles